 Pastured Chicken and Herbs CSA

-FoodCyclist Farm is offereing the chance to have a pastured raised chicken once a week for twenty weeks.
+The FoodCyclist at Camps Road Farm is offering the chance to have a pastured raised chicken once a week for twenty weeks in 2014.
 Brought to you as fresh as can be, to be cooked and fed to your family and friends, or frozen for the winter months when you are missing healthy local food and craving some roast chicken.

 While this is my first year on this farm, this is not my first year farming.
-For more about your farm and to get to know your farmer click here.
+For more about me click here.

 100% all natural.
 All chicken, no bull!